muraligo/featuretimeline/README.md

 - file referring to a file on the local file system where the choreographer is running
 - object referring to an object store service, the bucket, and the object

+## Capabilities

+1. Graph has Task Sets that have an ordered list of tasks
+2. Only predecessors need to be specified; graph is derived from that.
+3. Links are only between Task Sets
+4. Tasks with specification or script files have a *Location* specification as defined above
+5. Microsoft Projects exported to MS Excel and with some additional fields can also be taken as specifications